Dietary mistakes you could be making

 Eating too late

-For busy mums and those with high-pressure jobs who spend a lot of late nights at work, having dinner too late can lead to stacking on the kilos.
+It’s one of the biggest dietary mistakes for busy mums and those with high-pressure jobs who spend a lot of late nights at work.
+Having dinner too late can lead to stacking on the kilos.
 Eating late at night (yes, even that sneaky snack in front of the TV once the kids are in bed) disrupts your sleep, because your digestive system is working overtime, trying to churn through that food before your head hits the pillow.
 While you sleep, the body needs to devote a certain amount of time to repair and maintenance.
 Critically, this can’t take place while you’re also digesting food.
 Finishing your last meal at least three hours before bed allows your body to digest effectively and produce the sleep-inducing hormone, melatonin.

 Twelve-week online program The Fast 800 recommends allowing a minimum of 12 hours between your last meal of the day and the next time you eat.
 This is known as intermittent fasting.
 There’s plenty of research into the benefits of intermittent fasting, such as weight loss, reversing type 2 diabetes and reducing inflammation and blood pressure.

-Bouncing from diet plan to diet plan and depriving your body of certain food groups isn’t sustainable.
+Bouncing from diet plan to diet plan or depriving your body of certain food groups like carbs (which don’t make you fat, BTW) is one of the most common dietary mistakes.
+It’s also not sustainable.
 It can lead to weight gain (rather than the loss you were aiming for), mood swings and feelings of missing out when celebrations and events roll around.
 It’s important to choose a style of eating that’s achievable and can become a way of life, such as the Mediterranean-style diet, not just a “quick fix”.
 Depriving yourself is setting yourself up for failure, which means you’re more likely to give in to cravings or binge-eating.

 Eating hidden sugars